bloominstituteoftechnology/CS-Build-Week-1/README.md

   Remember to use double buffering to keep the next generation separate from the current generation while you're doing the computation.

-* Implement a React app that instantiates a class of Life, and uses the data from it to fill a canvas screen buffer.
+* Use the mini-sprint React app and instantiate a class of Life, and use the data from it to fill a canvas screen buffer.
+The tell the life class to go to the next generation.
+And repeat.
 This app can use [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to drive the process.